jfpuget/Kaggle/WebTrafficPrediction/README.md

 * Clone the Kaggle repository

-* Download competition datainto the Kaggle/input directory
+* Download competition data into the Kaggle/input directory

 * Go to the Kaggle/WebTrafficPrediction directory